FastAudio: A Learnable Audio Front-End for Spoof Speech Detection

 AI Summary

-This paper proposes FastAudio, a learnable audio front-end for spoof speech detection.
-By replacing fixed filterbanks with a learnable layer, FastAudio achieves a 27% relative improvement in minimum tandem detection cost function (min t-DCF) compared to fixed front-ends on the ASVspoof 2019 dataset, outperforming other learnable front-ends.
+This paper proposes FastAudio, a learnable audio front-end designed for spoof speech detection.
+It replaces traditional fixed filterbanks with a learnable layer that can adapt to anti-spoofing tasks through joint training with downstream back-ends.
+FastAudio achieves a significant performance improvement on the ASVspoof 2019 dataset compared to fixed and other learnable front-ends.

 Abstract